Intruders crash Paris protest of law on use of police images

 In reaction, major police unions pressed colleagues to stop carrying out identity checks, which activists see as prime opportunities for discrimination.

+The Interior Ministry said about 52,350 people demonstrated around France, including 5,000 in Paris.

-French Interior Minister Gerald Darmanin said at least 22 people were arrested at the protests.
+Interior Minister Gerald Darmanin said at least 64 people were arrested at the protests around France and eight police officers were injured.
 In a tweet, he praised police for facing down “very violent individuals.”

+In the western city of Nantes, two riot police were injured, one of them with a Molotov cocktail, French media reported.

 At the Paris march, the people who pillaged the bank along the route tossed furniture tossed into the street and set it on fire as papers went flying.
 Shop windows were broken, and several cars and at least one motorcycle also were set on fire.